SS Northerner: History

 After 1853, the Northerner was placed on a more northerly route, carrying mails and passengers between San Francisco and Oregon as far as the Columbia River and the gold fields at Fraser River, arriving for the first time on September 3, 1858.

 On October 10, 1858, southbound from Olympia to San Francisco, Northerner was hit broadside by the Steam Tug Resolute in Dana's Straits.
 Since thousands of dollars of damage was done to both vessels, and it was a clear night in a mile-wide passage, the ship owners filed cross-suits in the Washington Territorial Courts.
 The owners of the Resolute were unsatisfied with the Washington's court decision, and filed their case in the U.S. Supreme Court.

 Northerner sailed for the last time from San Francisco with 108 persons on board at the time of the wreck, 58 passengers and 53 crew.
-The ship hit a submerged rock and wrecked January 6, 1860 on Centerville Beach, California, a few miles south of the entrance to Humboldt Bay.
+The ship hit a submerged rock and wrecked on January 6, 1860, on Centerville Beach, California, a few miles south of the entrance to Humboldt Bay.
 Thirty-eight people died: 17 were passengers and 21 crew.
 One of those who died was Francis Blomfield, son of the late Bishop of London, Charles James Blomfield.
 Seventy others made their way through crashing surf to shore and were aided by local people including Seth Kinman and Arnold Berding.

 The Centerville Beach Cross marks the resting place of some of the victims whose bodies were recovered.

 In December 1863, the U.S. Supreme Court (68 U.S. 682), ruled Northerner was at fault for steering across the path of the Resolute.